CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Formative Study

 \subsubsection{System Support should be Incomplete}

-Designers tend to deliberately exclude visual details during conceptual ideation.
-Participants said that when recombining the references for conceptual inspiration, they did not pay attention to visual details, and several participants said that they even needed to intentionally exclude those details.
+Designers tended to deliberately exclude visual details during conceptual ideation.
+Participants said that when recombining the references for conceptual inspiration, they did not pay much attention to visual details, and several participants noted that they even needed to exclude those details intentionally.
 P2 stated, ``When combining different concepts, colors and textures often become messy, so I deliberately use the same brush for all elements.''
-P3 agreed this with another viewpoint, by expressing concern about becoming overly fixated on frequently recurring visual details while exploring conceptual recombinations.
-We also asked the participants if they could get recommendations for different recombination options, what form would be preferred.
-Four participants mentioned that they would prefer incomplete outputs such as a sketch or even a textual description of the idea so they could focus on the concept itself.
+P3 agreed with another viewpoint by expressing concern about becoming overly fixated on frequently recurring visual details while exploring conceptual recombinations.
+We also asked the participants which form would be preferred if they could get recommendations for different recombination options.
+Four participants mentioned that they would prefer incomplete outputs, such as a sketch or even a textual description of the idea so that they could focus on the concept itself.
 The main reason for this was the concern that the model would compromise their creativity or lead them to perform unintentional plagiarism.